The more technology advances, the more it's integrated into our daily lives. The lines between what we do online and in real life have begun to blur.

 VIP.com is a leading ecommerce marketplace that operates in China.
 The company is a B2B website that charges retailers that sell goods on its platform.

 VIP.com delivers an omni-channel experience through how it helps retailers connect with potential leads.
-When retailers post new products on VIP.com, the site's geolocation tools sends push notifications to customers who are located in the retailer's area.
+When retailers post new products on VIP.com, the site's geolocation tools send push notifications to customers who are located in the retailer's area.
 These leads can then visit the store directly, or have VIP.com deliver the order for them.

 The beauty giant Sephora creates an omni-channel experience that connects its shoppers' online purchases to their in-store visits.
 In addition to beauty workshops and complimentary makeovers, customers can use in-store tablets to access their "Beauty Bag" account while shopping.